15 Home Issues You Shouldn't Ignore

 Missing or Damaged Roof Shingles

 Inspecting your roof regularly is a must.
 If you see signs of damage, no matter how small, tackle them right away; if moisture reaches the wood sheathing underneath the shingles, the potential repair can get expensive in a hurry.
-It’s possible to fix roofing issues yourself if you’re handy; visit DIYNetwork.com for instructions on replacing shingles or repairing structural damage.
+It’s possible to fix roofing issues yourself if you’re handy; visit DIYNetwork.com for instructions on repairing structural damage.

 Scary Sounds From the HVAC